Lindy Nelson-Carr: Parliamentary career

 Nelson-Carr was elected as Member for Mundingburra in the Parliament of Queensland at the election on 13 June 1998, when she achieved a swing of 6.7 per cent away from sitting Liberal MP Frank Tanti.

 She increased her margin to 10.54 per cent at the 2006 election; this result went against the statewide trend of a slight swing against Labor.
 Four days after the election, on 13 September 2006, Nelson-Carr was promoted to the Cabinet in the Beattie Ministry as Minister for Environment and Multiculturalism.
 A year later, when Anna Bligh became Premier, Nelson-Carr was moved to the portfolio of Minister for Communities, Disability Services, Aboriginal and Torres Strait Island Partnerships, Multicultural Affairs, Seniors and Youth.

 Before being appointed to Cabinet, Nelson-Carr was from 2001 the Parliamentary Secretary to the Minister for Health and Minister Assisting the Premier on Women's Policy.
 She was promoted in 2004 to Parliamentary Secretary to the Premier for North Queensland.
 Her portfolio was expanded in 2005 to include Parliamentary Secretary to the Minister for Transport and Main Roads.

 On 28 March 2011, Nelson-Carr announced that she would not contest the 2012 state election.

 Personal

 Ms Nelson-Carr was a high school teacher and guidance officer at Townsville State High School and Pimlico State High School.
-She holds a master of education, and from 1993-98 lectured in human relationships education at James Cook University.
+She holds a master of education, and from 1993 to 1998 lectured in human relationships education at James Cook University.
 Before moving to Townsville she taught in inner Sydney schools.

 Her husband Russel Carr and she have five children.